Measles is a very contagious (easily spread) illness caused by a virus.

 The following may relieve symptoms:

-Call your health care provider if you or your child has symptoms of measles.
+Call your provider if you or your child has symptoms of measles.

 Taking serum immune globulin within 6 days after being exposed to the virus can reduce the risk of developing measles or make the disease less severe.